A zero-emissions shire

 We're looking for new opportunities

-• We're looking for opportunities to offset operational greenhouse emissions locally, which will provide jobs and positive biodiversity outcomes
+• We're looking for opportunities to offset operational greenhouse emissions locally, which will provide local benefits and positive biodiversity outcomes

 • When procuring major plant equipment, we'll be looking at higher emission controls and improved fuel efficiency